arXiv/arxiv-submission-core/docs/source/architecture.rst

 - Provides integration with a notification broker (Kinesis) for disseminating events to other parts of the system (e.g. :ref:`web-hook-service`).

+Detailed package documentation can be found in :mod:`arxiv.submission`.

 .. _interface-services: